Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

-The setting for the experiment is the same as used in the case of the 30 bus model.
-We consider a single scenario correspondent to a normal operational state (the base-case taken from \cite{matpower}) with all the loads re-scaled up by $5~\%$.
-Generation dispatch is defined by 2nd procedure from Appendix \ref{sec:init_gen}.
+The experimental setting stays the same as in the case of the 30-bus model.
+A single scenario corresponding to the normal operational state (correspondent to the base-case example from \cite{matpower}) with all the loads homogeneously increased by $5\%$ is considered for resolution.
+Generation dispatch is defined by the second procedure from Appendix \ref{sec:init_gen}.
 Table \ref{tab5} illustrates the results.
-(See Section \ref{subsec:30experiment} for detailed discussion of the experimental setting, related terminology and nomenclature.)
-The results confirm the conclusions drawn above for the case of the 30 bus model -- operational variables should be taken into account as ignoring these leads to significant increase in the investment cost or even can cause infeasibility of resolving highly loaded configurations.
+(See Section \ref{subsec:30experiment} for detailed discussion of the experimental setting, related terminology, and nomenclature.)
+The results confirm the conclusions drawn above for the case of the 30-bus model---operational variables should be taken into account because ignoring them leads to a significant increase in the investment cost, or even worse, infeasibility of a highly loaded configuration.